 As an exemplification of the checklist presented here, I want to share with you how I apply some of the concepts for myself.
 Of course, each person has his or her own values for success.
 The values of the successful businessmen they say, are: the leadership abilities, the communication skills, the delegation of tasks, the wide network of people known, the ability to work hard, team playing, enthusiasm, strategic vision, uprightness, analysis, loyalty, direction and sincerity.

-Tony Robbins talks about the seven key traits of the great winners as being the passion built on motivation, the faith built on perspective, the strategy built on techniques and methods, the values clarity based on alignment, the energy built on equilibrium, the charisma built on the power of personal branding, the communication excellence built on efficient techniques.
+Tony Robbins talks about the seven key traits of the great winners as being the passion built on motivation, the faith built on perspective, the strategy built on techniques and methods, the clarity of the values based on alignment, the energy built on equilibrium, the charisma built on the power of personal branding, the communication excellence built on efficient techniques.

 Your goals are important.
 For you and for others.
 Plan, manage, monitor and evaluate your goals well.
 You will only receive the results for the expectations you envisioned.
 Live your purpose and enjoy it.
 The trip matters more than the result.
 You will only get the result if the trip was well set.
 Work smart, or else you’ll work for others.

 Invest in planning to gain abilities, not knowledge (I will write about improving your abilities in a few days).
 Knowledge is everywhere, and it’s getting cheaper.
-Those who have the abilities to search, find and apply the right knowledge, also have the access to the resources that matter.
+Those who have the ability to search, find and apply the right knowledge, also have access to the resources that matter.

 Ask yourself if you like and trust the people you get energy from.
 Ask yourself if they respect you, if they have common values.
 It’s so difficult to live with or to learn from someone who despises you, or has opposite values from yours!
 The people who truly know you should believe in you.